Floating Call Us Button

 The most popular solutions for narrow Richmond kitchens include galley layouts (with parallel counters that make the most of the width), L-shaped designs that utilise corners effectively, or a streamlined one-wall kitchen that keeps everything against a single boundary to maximise floor space.

-By creating distinct zones without chopping the space up with walls you can define different areas.
-Your kitchen probably gets minimal natural light, so skylights are a must.
-Strategically placed over your prep area or island bench, a skylight can completely transform the atmosphere, flooding that previously gloomy space with natural light.
 You might also consider a lightwell, which sacrifices some floor area, but the trade-off is a light-soaked kitchen that feels twice as large.
 High-gloss cabinetry finishes, mirrored or glass splashbacks, and polished stone benchtops all help bounce light around the room.
 Even your paint choice matters, so stick to whites and light tones with high Light Reflectance Values to make the most of whatever light you’ve got.

 How to deal with storage struggles in the kitchen